Hyundai i30 hatchback (2017 - ) review

 What's the interior like?

 Unfortunately, the quality of some of the materials used in the i30’s cabin undermines its credentials as a true Golf rival.
 The steering wheel is probably the most obvious item that lets the side down.
 Moulded and trimmed from some pretty basic materials and punctuated by switches that look and feel like they’ve been lifted from a discount electrical warehouse, the overall feel and appearance falls way short of the work of art that you use to steer a Golf.
 Some parts of the dashboard also have a rather scratchy feel, and the plastic panels that the door pulls sit in are even less appealing.
 It’s nothing that you’ll find too offensive if you’re used to budget motoring, but all the same, it doesn’t meet the high standards of the class leaders.
-All models come with a multi-function display for the centre console, but you’ll need SE Nav trim to get the larger eight-inch infotainment screen that gives you 3D sat-nav maps, live traffic alerts, and points-of-interest information.
+All models come with a multi-function display for the centre console, but you’ll need SE Nav trim and above to get the larger 8.0-inch infotainment screen that gives you 3D sat-nav maps, live traffic alerts, and points-of-interest information.
 While both the front door pockets, glovebox, and centre armrest bin are a decent size, there’s also a handy place in front of the gearshifter to store and charge your smartphone, providing your device will support inductive charging.
 Although the seats are comfortable, they lack some support, particularly if you choose a version with no lumbar adjustment.

 How practical is it?